 Our mission is to improve lives of animal companions and their families.
 To that end, we offer a holistic approach to the prevention and treatment of disease, utilizing homeopathy, clinical nutrition and education.

-We emphasize the essential connection between diet and health by actively using whole, GMO-free foods to help restore and maintain health.
+We emphasize the essential connection between diet and health by actively using whole, chemical-free foods to help restore and maintain health.
 We use homeopathic remedies to gently strengthen and re-balance the life force.
 And to address environmental disease, we teach people how to recognize and mitigate the effects of environmental toxins and energy pollution.

 About the Doctor